What is SQL Injection?

 That “OR ‘1’=’1” part is always true for every product row!
 So the query will return ALL products in the database, regardless of the name.

-Even worse, I could enter something more malicious like:
+Even worse, they could enter something more malicious like:

 ‘; DROP TABLE products; —

-Which would literally wipe out the entire products table!
+Which would literally wipe out the entire product table!

 The core issue is that the application blindly inserts the user input into the SQL query without any validation or sanitization.
 This allows attackers to inject malicious SQL code and trick the database.